-- 1. A completed OTC form is completed and approved by the Health & Nutrition Manager. - a.
+- a.
+A completed OTC form is completed and approved by the Health Manager. - b.
 The medication is in the original container and appropriately labeled with the child's name. - 2.
-Any required or requested training has been completed - 3.
+Any required or requested training has been completed. - 3.
 Controlled Substance, nonregulated and other high-risk medications will be reviewed on a case by case basis and may only be housed and administered by a parent or guardian.